 How about making your pastry dough?
 It will be without doubt better than one bought in the store!
-Making a pie crust can be intimidating, but with a little practice and the follow tips, you will have a perfect flaky pie crust.
+Pie crusts are intimidating at first, but with a little practice and the following tips, you will have a perfect, flaky crust every time.

 Only 15 min of preparation!
 With flour, butter, sugar, an egg and a small pinch of salt, it's done!

 Once you are comfortable with making a dough pastry, you can vary the flavors in any other ways, adding chocolate, cocoa, or the zest and juice of lemon.

 1. Keep the ingredients chilled: It will inhibit the development of gluten in the flour.
 Use butter right out of the refrigerator and the liquid (water or milk) should always be ice cold when adding it to the dough.
 When incorporate the butter use your fingertips.
 Butter creates a flake, crisp pie crust.

 2. Why some recipes calls egg yolk?
 The yolk adds fat, which makes the dough pliable and easier to handle.

 3. Do not overwork the dough!
 Mix only as much as necessary to hold the dough together.
 Overworking heats up the pastry and makes it sticky, greasy, and a less flaky crust.

 4. Rest the dough in the refrigerator for at least an hour or overnight, up to 2 days.
 Chilling the dough helps gluten in the flour to relax so that the pastry becomes more elastic and easier to roll, not sticky.
 If refrigerated longer, let pastry soften slightly at room temperature before rolling.